openziti/ziti-console/README.md

 ```
 npm install --legacy-peer-deps
 ```

 2) the NPM library referenced in package.json as "open-ziti-console-lib": "file:dist/open-ziti-console-lib".
-The NPM library includes vanilla javascript code it shared with ziti-console, and generic Angular code it shares with other apps.
+The NPM library includes the pure javascript code it shared with ziti-console, and generic Angular code it shares with other apps.

 3) A sample angular application in app-open-ziti.
 ```
 cd projects/open-ziti-console-lib